Penetrometer: Soil

 There are many types of penetrometer designed to be used on soil.
 They are usually round or cone shaped.
 The penetrometer is dropped on the test subject or pressed against it and the depth of the resulting hole is measured.
 The measurements find whether the soil is strong enough to build a road on.
 Scientists also use a penetrometer to measure how much moisture is in soil.
 Penetrometers are used by space probes such as the Cassini–Huygens probe, to measure the amount of moisture in soil on other planets.
 Penetrometers are furthermore used in glaciology to measure the strength and nature of materials underlying a glacier at its bed.

 A penetrometer is also used in longer professional cricket matches, to measure how the pitch is holding up over the course of a multi-day match.

-British horse racing courses have been required, since 2009, to report the readings obtained using a penetrometer designed by Cranfield University and TurfTrax, known as the GoingStick, on each day of a race meeting.
+British horse racing courses have been required, since 2009, to report the readings obtained using a penetrometer, on each day of a race meeting.